skip to content

 00:08:38 - Anthony Campolo

-It's not your first Devrel role.
-And is this the first Devrel role at power sync?
+Yeah, so it's not your first DevRel role.
+And is this the first DevRel role at PowerSync?

 00:08:46 - Dev Agrawal

 Yes.
-PowerSync currently has a couple product people, an engineering team, product success team, which is like group of highly technical people that provide support and kind of on the borderline of solutions engineering.
-And yes, I am the first hire in the Devrel space, which usually means like, fill in the blanks of the entire kind of like, product community.
+PowerSync currently has a couple product people, an engineering team, and a product success team, which is a group of highly technical people that provide support and are kind of on the borderline of solutions engineering.
+And yes, I am the first hire in the DevRel space, which usually means fill in the blanks of the entire kind of product-community lifecycle.

 00:09:16 - Anthony Campolo